ricdikulous/imx-unity-game-lessons/lessons/12-Display-the-Players-NFTs/README.md

 # Lesson 12: Display the Player's NFTs In Game
-In today's lesson, Lesson 12, we're focusing on a critical aspect of our game development, displaying the player's NFTs inside the game.
+In lesson 12, we're focusing on a critical aspect of our game development, displaying the player's NFTs inside the game.

 ## Overview
 Here's an overview of what we'll cover in this lesson: